RBoshae/Plex-Media-Library-Organizer/README.md

 # Plex Movie Organizer

+**Note**: This project is still a work in progress and may not be fully functional yet.
+Contributions and feedback are welcome!

 Plex Movie Organizer is a Python tool that helps you organize your movie files in a Plex-friendly format by fetching movie information from the OMDb API and renaming the movie files and directories accordingly.